-Blue bottle and green bottle flies have shiny metallic-looking bodies and are larger than houseflies and are associated with rotten meat where their eggs are laid and the larvae (maggots) feed before pupating and emerging as adult flies.
-An infestation of blow flies suggests a dead animal carcass in the vicinity e.g. a dead rat in the roof space.
+Blue bottle and green bottle flies have shiny metallic-looking bodies and are larger than houseflies.
+They lay their eggs in rotten meat where the larvae (maggots) feed before pupating and emerging as adult flies.
+An infestation of blow flies suggests a dead animal carcass in the vicinity, perhaps even a dead rat in the roof space.

 Fly Treatment Options

 Named for the white bands on its legs, the silent striped mosquito (Aedes notoscriptus) was first noted in Auckland in 1916 and probably arrived from Australia.
 It is the mosquito most often seen in the North Island and females may bite during the day and at night.
 In the South Island the species is thought to occur only in Nelson, Marlborough and Christchurch.

 The brown house mosquito (Culex quinquefasciatus) is native to warmer parts of the Americas.
 It is thought to have arrived via the water supplies of American whaling ships, probably in the 1830s.
 It is found around North Island ports and occurs as far south as Marlborough.
 It readily bites people, and lays its eggs in standing water around houses (for example, in guttering, bird baths and septic tanks).